Pigalle station: Platforms

 The platforms of the two lines are of standard configuration.
-Two in number per stop, they are separated by the metro tracks located in the center and the vault is elliptical.
+Two in number per stop, they are separated by the metro tracks located in the centre and the vault is elliptical.

 The station on line 2 is fitted out in a blue Ouï-dire style.
-The lighting canopies, of the same color, are supported by curved hook in the shape of a scythe.
-The direct lighting is white while the indirect lighting, projected on the vault, is multicolored.
-The white ceramic tiles are flat and cover the walls, the vault and the tympans.
-The advertising frames are blue and cylindrical, and the name of the station is written in Parisine font on enameled plates.
+The lighting canopies, of the same colour, are supported by curved hook in the shape of a scythe.
+The direct lighting is white while the indirect lighting, projected on the vault, is multicoloured.
+The white ceramic tiles are flat and cover the walls, the vault, and the tunnel exit.
+The advertising frames are blue and cylindrical, and the name of the station is written in Parisine font on enamelled plates.
 The platforms are equipped with blue 'sit-stand' benches.

 The station of line 12 is established in a curve and its vault is semi-elliptical, a form specific to the old Nord-Sud stations.
 The decoration is in a Andreu-Motte style with two orange light canopies, benches in flat brown tiles and orange Motte seats.
-These arrangements are married with the flat white tiling which covers the walls and the tympans, while the vault is painted in white.
+These arrangements are married with the flat white tiling which covers the walls, and the tunnel exits, while the vault is painted in white.
 The hallways are treated in classic bevelled white tiles.
-The advertising frames are metallic and the name of the station is written in Parisine typography on enameled plates.
+The advertising frames are metallic, and the name of the station is written in Parisine typography on enameled plates.